 Some patients with celiac disease have no symptoms at all.
 This is called “asymptomatic” or “silent celiac disease.”
 This occurs when individuals with celiac disease do not display any external symptoms, but still have internal damage to the small intestine or blood results indicating celiac disease.

 It’s unclear why some patients do not experience outward symptoms.
 However, it’s important to note that even individuals with asymptomatic celiac disease will still sustain intestinal damage if they consume gluten, despite not feeling unwell.
-They should stick to a strict gluten-free diet—no cheat days.
+They should still stick to a strict gluten-free diet at all times.

 Potential celiac disease is characterized by a positive blood test result, but a normal or almost normal endoscopy.
 Patients are usually asked to return in a year or two to repeat the testing.